DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   **ef10_simple** chooses EF10 (SFN7xxx, SFN8xxx, X2xxx) native datapath which
   is even more faster then **ef10** but does not support multi-segment mbufs, disallows multiple mempools and neglects mbuf reference counters.
+  **ef100** chooses EF100 native datapath which does not support multi-segment mbufs and any offloads.

 - ``perf_profile`` [auto|throughput|low-latency] (default **throughput**)